 With its mystical green-colored waters, Grover Hot Springs State Park is the perfect destination to escape the hustle and bustle of everyday urban life.

-Established in 1959, the 553-acre park possesses hot spring water contained in a pool, built in the 1950s and on a cold winter’s day, visitors can sit back and relax in the hot greenish color waters that refract the mineral deposits on the bottom of the pool.
+Established in 1959, the 553-acre park possesses hot spring water contained in a pool, built in the 1950s, and on a cold winter’s day, visitors can sit back and relax in the warm greenish color waters that refract the mineral deposits on the bottom of the pool.

 Fed by six mineral springs, the pool is around 102 degrees, seats around 50, and is generally open every day, except Wednesday from June through August for public wading.
-September through May the pool hours and days of operation vary.
-Adjacent to the hot springs pool is a cool pool, which is a nice change from the hot springs.
+September through May, the pool hours and days of operation vary.
+Adjacent to the hot springs pool is a refreshing pool, which is a nice change from the hot springs.